gnsmrky/pytorch-fast-neural-style-for-web/README.md

 \*\* Use `model_count_params.py` to count parameters in PyTorch (`.pth` or `.model`) or ONNX (`.onnx`) model files.
 \*\*\* ONNX model file is a bit larger due to the network graph is also stored in the file.

+Refer to [Train reduced models for even smaller model sizes](./docs/readme.md#Train-reduced-models-for-even-smaller-model-sizes) for more details.

-## Stylized image output with reduced model
+## Stylized image output with reduced models
 The results are shown in the following table.
 The stylized image from reduced model with `--num-channels 16` is quite similar to the original model.
 The model size and total parameter count is reduced by ~75%.

 <div align='center'>